799817/Alx_DjangoLearnLab/Introduction_to_Django/Introduction_to_Django/LibraryProject/README.md

 # LibraryProject

-This is a Django project created as part of the ALX Django Learn Lab.
+This is a basic Django project set up as part of the ALX Django learning lab.